 These are just a few of the elements of your backlink profile that really drive your SEO.
 When you have the right knowledge and tools, it’s easy to start building backlinks that can help get your SEO moving in the right direction.
 How strong is your backlink profile?

 In this industry, there is a ton of bad SEO advice out there that continues to mislead thousands if not millions of businesses that are keen on leveraging the lucrative online business realm.
 No matter how many studies and experiments are done, it is still near impossible to conclusively say what works with Google, only the company personnel knows for sure.

 The best SEO service businesses in Singapore can analyse available data such as the backlink profile of a website to come up with ideal ways of improving digital marketing campaigns.
 Today, we will debunk three misconceptions about backlink profile.

 Only High-Quality Links Matter

-Google will only rank your site high if its sees a good, healthy backlink profile that is packed with not only high-quality links but also blog comments, forum links and much more.
+Google will only rank your site high if it sees a good, healthy backlink profile that is packed with not only high-quality links but also blog comments, forum links, and much more.
 Just a couple of super high-quality links will not make the cut in the current competitive digital world.

 Old Links are of No Value